-Revaluations of heritage assets are done on insurance value, which is not the same as the value that can be attributed for accounts purposes.
+Revaluations of heritage assets are done for insurance purposes, which is not the same as the value that can be attributed for accounts purposes.
 We accept that Duke's valuation for insurance is the same as a mid-market auction value, and has been assessed by a competent expert.
 Even so, not all heritage assets have been valued by such an expert and some averaging has taken place.
-We recommend that a full valuation is done.
-The buildings valuation is an uplift based on the Trustee's view of the likely value.
-We recommend that the buildings are valued by a firm of Chartered Surveyors.
-We also recommend, if not already in plan, that a comprehensive valuation of all heritage assets takes place.
+We recommend that a full valuation is done prior to externalisation.
+The buildings valuation has been restated and 2023 financial statements restated to reflect that the valuation has valued by a firm of Chartered Surveyors.
+We also recommend that this system is maintained and enhanced for the 2025 financial statements